FBI photo of the Bank looking back toward Rensselaer.

-The back of the Nash at shows the bullet holes (rear fender, the back and shattered window).
+Bullet holes in the back of the Nash (rear fender, the back and shattered window).

 Bank Robbery Details (May 29, 1933)

-The rail road representative, William Card, had done some wife errands and had made the deposit in a branch bank.
-He was only stopping by the main branch to advise them the deposit had already been made.
+Railroad representative, William Card, had been out running errands when he decided to make the railroad’s usual payroll deposit at a branch bank.
+He stopped by the main branch to let bankers know the deposit already had been handled.

 A flower lady (Edna Jamell) set up shop of the steps of the bank on the day and time of the robbery.
 What happened to her is unknown.

-Robbers: Max Parkin (NYPD#B73978), Marcel Poffo also known as “Big Joe” (NYPD#B73977) Leonard “Big Charlie” Scarnici, Tony Reino and Charlie Shori nick named “Little Charlie.”
+The robbers were Max Parkin (NYPD#B73978), Marcel Poffo also known as “Big Joe” (NYPD#B73977), Leonard “Big Charlie” Scarnici, Tony Reino, and Charlie Shori nicknamed “Little Charlie.”